alex-dickinson/BoreFlow/README.md

 `BoreFlow` is in preparation for submission to [Frontiers in Earth Science](https://www.frontiersin.org/journals/earth-science).
 If you use the software, please cite it as:

 Dickinson, A., Mather, B., and Ireland, M.T. (_in prep._).
-BoreFlow: A Python module for estimating terrestrial heat flow from borehole measurements.
+BoreFlow: A Python module for estimating geothermal heat flow from borehole measurements.